Explicit Estimators for Loss Tomography: Properties of Composite Likelihood Estimator

 and

-$A_k(2)$ performs better than $A_k(3)$ in terms of asymptotic variance.
-This shows that an estimator consisting of more terms may perform better than the others with less terms.
-Note that the full likelihood estimator is the minimum variance unbiased estimator that has been proved in \cite{Zhu11}.
+Clearly, $A_k(2)$ performs better than $A_k(3)$ in terms of asymptotic variance.
+Using asymptotic relative efficiency as a measure, $A_k(2)$ is more efficient than $A_k(3)$.
+This indicates such a fact that an estimator having more terms in its nominator and denominator is more efficient than another with less terms.